josuefeitosa/josuefeitosa/README.md

 ### Hi there, I'm Josué! 👋

-## I am a husband, developer, entrepreneur and consultancy!
+## I am a Fullstack Web Developer!
 - 🔭 I'm currently working on [Lemon Solutions] (https://lemonsolutions.com.br)
 - 🎯 I prefer to say that I am a solution developer!